michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 1. Open **Sentinel → Automation → Create → Playbook with incident trigger**.
 2. Name: `auto-contain-ai-test-user`.
+3. Use the **Microsoft Sentinel incident** trigger.
+4. Publish or save the Logic App before attempting to attach it to an automation rule.
-3. Use a managed identity where supported.
+5. Use a managed identity where supported.
-4. Add conditions:
+6. Add conditions:
    - Incident created by the intended rule
    - Account equals the dedicated test identity
    - Account is not an emergency, administrator, or service account
-5. Actions:
+7. Actions:
-   - Notify the administrator
    - Add an incident comment
+   - Notify the administrator only after configuring the required Outlook or Teams API connection
    - Optionally disable the dedicated test identity
-6. Save.
+8. For **Add comment to incident**, manually enter or bind the incident ARM ID as required by the current portal experience.
+9. Save and publish the workflow.
-7. Grant the playbook identity only the permissions required.
+10. Grant the playbook identity only the permissions required.

+> Outlook and Teams actions require separate API connections.
+They may be omitted during the first validation so the Sentinel trigger and incident-comment action can be tested independently.

 > Keep account disablement limited to a dedicated test identity until the logic is proven.